Woman Banned from Grand Teton in Missing Man False Report - Flathead Beacon

 All other sightings put McLaughlin, who is still missing following his disappearance June 8, 2021, on trails heading toward a different area of the park, according to the statement.

+While Cian McLaughlin spent most of his life in Ireland, his father was from Montana and he lived there for several years as a young child.
+He maintained a “close connection with the States and the mountains in particular,” his mother said.

+“Cian was an incredible person, full of ‘joi de Vive’ and we miss him dearly,” Gráinne McLaughlin said in an email to the AP.

-The allegedly false information meant that officials spent more than 500 fruitless hours searching, conducting investigations and completing reports, the statement said.
+The allegedly false report from Mycoskie meant officials spent more than 500 fruitless hours searching, conducting investigations and completing reports, park officials said.

 The deferred prosecution agreement allows Mycoskie to continue to use Jackson Hole Airport, which is located within Grand Teton, and the main highway through the park, as long as she does not stop or recreate.